giridhar7632/micro-bit/README.md

 - Try to make the obstacles move faster every time an obstacle is passed.

-- We can play music using micro:bit.
+- We can play music using the micro:bit.
 You can explore it [here](https://makecode.microbit.org/reference/music/play-tone).
-Try to add sound when the bird is hit by obstacle.
+Try to add sound when the bird is hit by an obstacle.

 - As said, micro:bit is wonderful.
 It has so many built-in sensors.
-Accelerometer can check how the micro:bit is moving.
+An accelerometer can check how the micro:bit is moving.
 Try to control the bird by tilting the micro:bit.
-You can use `input.rotate()` function to find how much the micro:bit is tilted in different directions.
+You can use the `input.rotate()` function to find how much the micro:bit is tilted in different directions.
 You can learn more [here](https://makecode.microbit.org/reference/input/rotation).

 ## Inspiration

-These are some examples from the makers of micro:bit to inspire you.
+These are some examples from the makers of the micro:bit to inspire you.

 - Adding score: [Simple clicking game](https://makecode.microbit.org/_gmtb8R03YU6e)- Press button `A` as much as possible to increase the score.
 Press `B` to display the score and reset the score.